ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 Front matter and back matter can be specified in the config file.

-      // PDF file to add as front matter.
+    // PDF file to add as front matter. front-matter : ""
-      "front-matter" : "",
-      // PDF file to add as back matter.
+    // PDF file to add as back matter. back-matter : ""
-      "back-matter" : "",

 The value should be the name of a file that contains a PDF document.
 This document is prepended (for back matter, appended) to the